slightknack/rust-abi-wiki/README.md

 ## Contributing

-Create a new markdown document, named with the `CamelCase` convention, and open a PR.
+Create a new markdown document, named with the `snake_case.md` convention, and open a PR.
 I'll merge it right away, we'll worry about organization and polish as we go on.